When Children Are Patients

 Emerson’s Emergency Department features two pediatric experts—an Emergency Medicine specialist and a staff pediatrician who is always on call in the hospital.
 All pediatric and emergency specialists are accustomed to handling pediatric emergencies and are sensitive to causes of illness that are specific to children.
 In addition, many Emerson physicians, nurses and support personnel have completed advanced training in the care of very sick children, including certification in Pediatric Advanced Life Support.
 Plus, the Pediatric Intervention Team is on hand to help families cope with emergency medical care.

 - Sleep Disorders Center – Your child’s health care team may schedule a sleep study or an overnight diagnostic test conducted at the Sleep Disorders Center, a private, comfortable, and relaxed setting at Emerson Hospital.
-Recently renovated, it is complemented by board-certified and board-eligible sleep specialists and specially trained sleep technologists sensitive to the needs of children.
+The Center is complemented by board-certified and board-eligible sleep specialists and specially trained sleep technologists sensitive to the needs of children.

 - Electroencephalogram (EEG) – Your child’s health care team may recommend an EEG, a test that gives important information about the health and functioning of the brain.